← Back to blog

 An insurance underwriter evaluating a household robot needs to answer: "Will the safety guarantee still hold in year 5?"
 For systems based on learned alignment, the answer is uncertain.
 The training distribution may not cover the situations that arise after years of deployment.
 The reward model may have drifted.
 The safety filters may have been updated in ways that interact unpredictably with the original training.

-For a system based on doubly stochastic trust mixing with compositional closure, the answer is provable.
-The guarantee at year 5 is algebraically identical to the guarantee at day 1.
+For a system whose normalization step has compositional closure, one specific property is provable: the normalization invariant at year 5 is algebraically identical to the normalization invariant at day 1 — the mixing matrix is still doubly-stochastic.
 The proof fits on a napkin.
 The property is testable at any point by checking that the mixing matrix is doubly stochastic (row sums = 1, column sums = 1), which is a constant-time operation.
+That is a check on the conservative normalization, not a guarantee of behavioral stability; the behavioral floor is set by the min-gate plus QAC and audited per step by a residual certificate.

 This is why CCF is not an alternative to RLHF.
 It is a layer that wraps around any behavioural system -- RLHF-trained or otherwise -- and constrains its output through trust that can only be earned.
 The underlying model can be as capable as you like.
-The doubly stochastic envelope ensures that capability is gated by trust, and that the gating composes correctly forever.
+The doubly stochastic envelope keeps the presentation auditable; the min-gate, QAC update, and runtime certificate are what bound the available behavior.

 The code is open for evaluation on ccf-core on crates.io.
 The patent covers the specific application of compositional doubly stochastic trust mixing to autonomous behavioural systems.